pyokosmeme/FGtoAshes/TIE/TIEvβ_1.md

 the connection comes through the training process. training an LLM is a process of minimizing a loss function. you can think of this loss function as an **energy landscape**. the weights of the neural network are the spins, and the training process is an attempt to find the lowest-energy configuration, the set of weights that best predicts the next word in the internet.

-this energy landscape is an incomprehensibly vast, high-dimensional spin glass with trillions of parameters. but as the paper [`Neural Thermodynamic Laws for Large Language Model Training'](https://arxiv.org/abs/2505.10559) shows, we can use the tools of statistical mechanics to understand it. their key insight is that LLM training is a thermodynamic process:
+this energy landscape is an incomprehensibly vast, high-dimensional spin glass with trillions of parameters. but as the paper **[Neural Thermodynamic Laws for Large Language Model Training](https://arxiv.org/abs/2505.10559)** shows, we can use the tools of statistical mechanics to understand it.

 *   the **learning rate** in training is analogous to **temperature**. the common "warmup-stable-decay" learning rate schedule is a form of **simulated annealing**, a technique directly inspired by the physical process of slowly cooling a metal or glass to reach a strong, low-energy state.
 *   the loss landscape has "river valleys": flat, slow directions and sharp, fast directions. the training process involves rapidly equilibrating in the sharp "valley" directions (the fast, thermal dynamics) while slowly drifting along the flat "river" directions (the slow, entropic dynamics).
 *   the **equipartition theorem** from thermodynamics, which states that energy is distributed equally among all degrees of freedom in thermal equilibrium, has an analogue in LLMs: the "thermal loss" is independent of the "sharpness" of the valley. this helps explain why models can generalize across tasks with very different structures.

+**technical nuance.** in SGD, the *effective* temperature scales with both learning rate and gradient noise (batch size, data stochasticity); in the NTL framework, this yields \(T \propto \eta\) under the quadratic "valley" approximation, making learning-rate the primary temperature knob while noise sets its scale.

-this thermodynamic view connects directly to the **Platonic Representation Hypothesis**. the convergence of different models on a shared representation can be seen as different physical systems (different model architectures, different training data) all cooling down and freezing into the **same ground state**. this ground state—the Platonic representation—is the configuration that represents the lowest possible free energy for a statistical model of our world. it is the most efficient, most predictive compression of reality that these systems can find.
+this thermodynamic view connects directly to the **Platonic Representation Hypothesis**. the convergence of different models on a shared representation can be seen as different physical systems (different model architectures, different training data) all cooling down and freezing into the **same ground state**. this ground state—the Platonic representation—is the configuration that represents the lowest possible free energy for a statistical model of our world. it is the most efficient, most predictive compression of reality that these systems can find. *(for a broader survey and cross-modal evidence, see **[The Platonic Representation Hypothesis](https://arxiv.org/abs/2405.07987)**.)*

-furthermore, the paper "Physics of Skill Learning" describes a **Domino Effect** where skills are learned sequentially. this can be understood as a trajectory through the energy landscape.
+furthermore, the paper **[Physics of Skill Learning](https://arxiv.org/abs/2501.12391)** describes a **Domino Effect** where skills are learned sequentially. this can be understood as a trajectory through the energy landscape.
 Mastering "skill A" corresponds to the system falling into a local energy minimum. the very act of being in this state changes the landscape, revealing a path to an even deeper minimum, "skill B". the domino cascade is the system hopping from one stable configuration to the next, progressively lowering its total energy.

 this perspective allows us to "grok" LLMs in a deep, intuitive way. we can think of them not as magical black boxes, but as physical systems, governed by the same universal principles of energy, entropy, and information. it gives us a new set of tools to analyze, predict, and control their behavior.